22 Facts about Japan You Didn’t Know (Updated 2024)

 This may seem absurd, but the modern world is becoming increasingly multicultural.
 However, this is not the case in Japan.
 That is largely due to stringent visa requirements and a cultural mindset keeping its distinctive and ancient culture steeped in old traditions.

 Japan is virtually tied with Hong Kong in terms of average life expectancy, at 83.6 years and 84 years.
+Economic stability and the use of Japanese money, specifically the Japanese yen, also contribute to longevity.
 Numerous people attribute Japan’s long life expectancy to the country’s historically healthier diet than Western countries.
 Their diet includes a greater amount of fish, less red meat and more vegetables, and smaller portions.

 Ryokan Japanese Spa

 The Japanese hot springs probably have a lot to do with the long lives in Japan.
-These hot springs, known as Onsens are frequented by the Japanese for their healing properties.
-See more at Japanese Ryokan – Our Stay in a Traditional Inn
+These hot springs, known as Onsens, are frequented by the Japanese for their healing properties.
+We visited a few on our different trips and you can read more about them here: Japanese Ryokan – Our Stay in a Traditional Inn

 There is a total sum of 110 active volcanoes in Japan!
 Scientists track 47 of these active volcanoes due to recent eruptions or an eruption possibility.

 That is correct!
-Japan is located on top of or adjacent to four distinct tectonic plates.
-The Pacific, Eurasian, North American, and Filipino plates are the tectonic plates.
-(Side note, I’ve actually been in an earthquake in Japan while working years ago in Yokohama.
+Japan is located on top of or adjacent to three tectonic plates.
+The Eurasian, North American, and Filipino plates are the tectonic plates.
+More than a thousand earthquakes hit Japan each year due to its position near the convergence of these plates.
+(Side note: I was actually in an earthquake in Japan while working years ago in Yokohama.
 It was scary)

 Japan is one of the world’s most earthquake-prone countries.
 Most of these earthquakes are minor and unnoticeable, but large and destructive earthquakes do occur from time to time.